sleconf/sleconf-www/2017/CFP.md

 All submitted papers will be reviewed by at least three members of the program committee.
 All accepted papers, including tool papers will be published in ACM Digital Library.

 Authors of distinguished papers from the conference will be invited to revise and submit extended versions of their papers for a Journal special issue.

+### Journal Special Issue

+Selected accepted papers will be invited to a special issue of the Computer Languages, Systems and Structures (COMLAN) journal.

 ### Awards